 Different techniques have been utilized and factors considered in deriving the fair value of these investments.
 Marketable instruments are based on quoted market prices.
 Hedge funds, direct investments and limited partnership interests have been valued based on underlying asset values.
-For certain assets, the fair value was deemed to approximate the carrying value.
-As of June 30, 2015, Marketable Real Assets fair value was \$501 million.
+As of June 30, 2016, Marketable Real Assets fair value was \$389 million.